omshubham/ThreadKeep/README.md

 ## The Problem

-Indian professionals use personal WhatsApp + Gmail + Slack simultaneously for work.
-Critical tasks, decisions, and commitments get buried in chats. **"Maine kab bola?"** (when did I say that?) is the escalation moment ThreadKeep prevents.
+Indian professionals coordinate work across WhatsApp, Gmail, and Slack simultaneously — leaving tasks, decisions, and commitments scattered across platforms with no unified record.
+When accountability questions arise, retrieval becomes impossible.
+ThreadKeep eliminates this gap by extracting and structuring every work signal across channels in real time.

 ---